 Chunked File I/O

-Device files (config, Lua scripts) routinely exceed the MQTT buffer size (typically 4096 bytes).
+Device files (config, Lua scripts, SD-card log files) routinely exceed the MQTT buffer size (typically 4096 bytes).
 The CLI bridge defines a chunked-transfer contract for reading and writing files in slices that fit a single MQTT publish.

 Buffer limits